 You can also take up to three small pots of up to £10,000.
-Twenty-five per cent will be tax free and 75% will be subject to marginal rate income tax in the same way as UFPLS.
+25% will be tax free and 75% will be subject to marginal rate income tax in the same way as UFPLS.
 Taking small pot payments does not trigger a restriction on future tax relievable money contributions to your pot.